Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Discussion and Conclusions

 In this work, we presented new black hole solutions in (2+1)-dimensional spacetime within the framework of the quadratic form of symmetric teleparallel gravity, specifically $f(\mathbb{Q})=\mathbb{Q}+\alpha \mathbb{Q}^2-2\Lambda$, where $\mathbb{Q}$ is the non-metricity scalar.
 By introducing both charged and uncharged scenarios, we explored the effects of the quadratic correction term on the geometry, thermodynamics, and stability of the black holes.

 Our results reveal several key findings.
 In particular, the geometric deviations w.r.t. the General Relativity.
 The uncharged solutions recover the BTZ black holes in the limit $\alpha \to 0$, consistent with General Relativity.
-However, when $\alpha\neq 0$, we obtain modified black holes whose curvature and non-metricity invariants deviate from the BZT solutions.
+However, when $\alpha\neq 0$, we obtain modified black holes whose curvature and non-metricity invariants deviate from the { BTZ} solutions.
 Interestingly, these deviations persist even asymptotically and suggest richer structure in the gravitational field when compared with the standard BTZ geometry.

-Another important feature is the presence of weaker singularities.
+{ Another important feature is the presence of weaker singularities.
 In fact, the curvature and non-metricity invariants in the modified theory exhibit weaker singularities at $\alpha \to 0$ when $\alpha\neq 0$, with leading terms scaling as $\cal{O}\left(\frac{1}{r}\right)$, unlike the General Relativity counterparts where singular behavior scales as $\cal{O}\left(\frac{1}{r^2}\right)$.
+This demonstrates that the singularity is milder and has been rigorously characterized using the Tipler/KrÃ³lak \cite{Tipler:1977eb} criteria with explicit parameter ranges.}

 This fact indicates a "softening" of the central singularity due to the non-metricity contributions, implying potentially regular or semi-regular spacetimes in modified gravity.

 We performed a detailed thermodynamic analysis of the black hole solutions.
 The Hawking temperature, entropy, and heat capacity have been computed and shown to satisfy the first law of thermodynamics.
 The entropy is always positive, and the specific heat displays stable behavior in a large parameter region, suggesting thermodynamic stability of the derived solutions.